 Nobody doubted the equation itself, which, as an identity (like x = x), is undeniable.
-But many doubted the way that classical quantity theorists used the equation of exchange as the causal statement: increases in the money supply lead to proportional increases in the price level.
+But many doubted the way that classical quantity theorists used the equation of exchange as the causal statement: increases in the money supply lead to proportional increases in the price level, although in the long term it was highly predictive.
 The classical quantity theory also suffered by assuming that money velocity, the number of times per year a unit of currency was spent, was constant.
 Although a good first approximation of reality, the classical quantity theory, which critics derided as the "naïve quantity theory of money," was hardly the entire story.
-In particular, it could not explain why velocity was pro-cyclical, i.e., why it increased during business expansions and decreased during recessions.
+In particular, it could not explain why velocity was pro-cyclical, i.e., why it increased during business expansions and decreased